RIddlerx1/YouTubeCommenter/README.md

 ## 🚀 Overview

-This bot automatically engages with YouTube videos based on category IDs using a smart commenting system.
+This bot automatically engages with YouTube videos based on category IDs uploaded within the last 5 minutes using a smart commenting system.
 It follows a sequential pattern initially, then switches to randomization after exhausting the comment pool - keeping your engagement fresh and authentic.

 ## 🛠️ Prerequisites